-- During operation of the turn and lane-change signals. - If seat belt is not fastened. - If the parking assist detects an object. - If the vehicle has manual transmission automated and the clutch temperature is too high. - In vehicles with manual transmission automated; when a door is open while neutral is not selected.
-A corresponding message appears in the Driver Information Centre. - If the vehicle speed briefly exceeds a set limit.
+- During operation of the turn and lane-change signals. - If seat belt is not fastened. - If the vehicle has manual transmission automated and the clutch temperature is too high. - If the vehicle speed briefly exceeds a set limit.

 When the vehicle is parked and/ or the driver's door is opened: